-Soups can get by with a small amount of protein –you have savings right there!
-They can be totally vegetarian (and possibly no one will notice, if you do it right).
-Pair them with a warm roll, a slice of garlic bread, a corn muffin, croutons or even crackers, and they’re filling and satisfying.
+Soups can get by with a small amount of protein; you have savings right there!
+They can be totally vegetarian (and possibly no carnivore will notice, if you do it right).
+Pair them with a warm roll, a slice of garlic bread, a corn muffin, croutons, or even crackers, and they’re filling and satisfying.

 Soups also can be a great way to use up leftovers.
 I never roast a chicken or turkey without making a pot of noodle soup with the carcass and leftover meat.
 And never throw away a ham bone.
 Making vegetable soup?
 Toss in leftover green beans or corn to bulk it up.
 Soup offers a great way to get more veggies in your kids’ (or your own) diet.

-Here are some of our other favorite soup recipes for you to try:
+Here are some of our favorite frugal soup recipes for you to try:

-Carcass – leftover meat and bones – from one 4- to 5-pound roast chicken (or a mild-flavored rotisserie chicken)
+Carcass (leftover meat and bones) from one four-to-five-pound roast chicken (or a mild-flavored rotisserie chicken)

 4 cups low-sodium chicken broth or stock